trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Getting <code>Too many Open files</code> error for Postgres.
 How to resolve it?</b></summary><br>

-Fixed the issue by reducing <code>max_files_per_process</code> eg. to 200 from default 1000.
+Fixed the issue by reducing <code>max_files_per_process</code> e.g. to 200 from default 1000.
 This parameter is in <code>postgresql.conf</code> file and this sets the maximum number of simultaneously open files allowed to each server subprocess.

 Usually people start to edit <code>/etc/security/limits.conf</code> file, but forget that this file only apply to the actively logged in users through the pam system.